Alipsa/ride/src/bin/readme.md

     summary

 - Enable execution of SQL queries
     - Support for select and update queries in the SQL code tab
+    - multi row selects of query results are supported for easy copy paste to a spreadsheet app or similar.

 - Create a database browser
   - Tree structure based on INFORMATION_SCHEMA activated when right clicking on the connection and choosing view connection.
+  - ctrl+c will copy the name of the table or column

 - Edit menu
-  - Now supports simple find
+  - Now supports simple, one directional, find

 - Code menu improvements
-    - Comment/Uncomment lines + the Ctrl+Shift+C combo
+    - Comment/Uncomment lines + the Ctrl+Shift+C combo, supported for R and SQL files

 - Enable offline mode
     - build fat zip with all dependencies in the lib folder
-    - use ant to lauch instead of maven
+    - use ant to launch instead of maven
     - start with ClasspathPackageLoader instead of AetherPackageLoader regardless of user pref

 ### 1.0 Final